luvuong-le/MP3-Player/README.md

 ****** IMPORTANT NOTES ******

-This music player is only compatible with .mp3 files
+This music player is only compatible with .mp3 files.
+Take care not to upload more than the php.ini max file upload limit, if you require to upload a large amount at once, please update the maximum file upload limit.